guperini/book_store/README.md

 Bricks

-For a quick development bricks were used to generate views and usecases files
+For a quick development bricks were used to generate views and usecases files.